Pitchumca/International-FDP/README.md

 ---

 ## Acknowledgement
-The Department of Computer Science and Engineering and the AI NEXUS Club gratefully acknowledge the resource person, institutional leadership, faculty coordinators, organizing team, and participants for their contribution to the successful conduct of the programme.

-The Department of Computer Science and Engineering and the AI NEXUS Club gratefully acknowledge the resource person, institutional leadership, faculty coordinators, organizing team, and participants for their contribution to the successful conduct of the programme.
+The Department of Computer Science and Engineering and the AI NEXUS Club gratefully acknowledge the resource persons, institutional leadership, faculty coordinators, organizing team, and participants for their contribution to the successful conduct of the programme.